slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Create a corpus

-Now that we have our labeled dataset, we can create a corpus.
+Now that we have our labeled dataset, we create a corpus.
 We take the 1st sentence from each document.
-A sample of the first 3 documents in the corpus is below:
+A sample of the first 3 documents is below:

 ```
 ['This 60-year-old male was hospitalized due to moderate ARDS from COVID-19 with symptoms of fever, dry cough, and dyspnea.',